 A wisdom tooth infection is typically caused by impacted wisdom teeth.
-Most people have their wisdom teeth removed because these third and final set of molars have a tendency to grow in improperly, such as coming in underneath your existing molars.
+Most people have their wisdom teeth removed because these third and final sets of molars have a tendency to grow improperly, such as coming in underneath your existing molars.

 Partially erupted wisdom teeth are a breeding ground for harmful and unhealthy bacteria.
 Pericoronitis is just a fancy way of saying wisdom tooth infection, and it can be difficult to treat.
 A wisdom tooth infection is unlikely to heal until these teeth either come in completely or are removed.

 A root canal infection is the result of a failed root canal.
 If for any reason bacteria remains in your canal following a root canal procedure, they multiply and reproduce at an alarming rate.
 This also happens if your crown or filling don’t fit properly.

 Root canal infection is resolved by an additional root canal procedure or by apicoectomy.
 For this procedure, your dentist cuts into your gum near the base of your tooth and removes and physically cleans the infected tissue away from the canals and root ends of your tooth.
 Relying on the expertise of your Brooklyn family dentist reduces the chances of getting a root canal infection.